ReesaJohn/3D60/README.md

 Additionally every group of 3 images correspond to the same the area where the first image is taken from a center-left to the second and third images, the second image is taken 0.26 meters to the right of the first image, and the third image is taken 0.26 meters above the first image.
 However every group of three images is a randomly ordered.

+To modify any behavior of this code, please look at the file and read its comments.

 [![OmniDepth](http://img.shields.io/badge/OmniDepth-arxiv.1807.09620-critical.svg?style=plastic)](https://arxiv.org/pdf/1807.09620.pdf)
 [![Conference](http://img.shields.io/badge/ECCV-2018-blue.svg?style=plastic)](https://eccv2018.org/)